 § 7.1.1 The term Cost of the Work shall mean costs necessarily incurred by the Construction Manager in the proper performance of the Work.
 The Cost of the Work shall include only the items set forth in Sections 7.1 through 7.7.

 § 7.1.2 Where, pursuant to the Contract Documents, any cost is subject to the Owner’s prior approval, the Construction Manager shall obtain such approval in writing prior to incurring the cost.
+The parties shall endeavor to identify any such costs prior to executing a Guaranteed Maximum Price Amendment.

 § 7.1.3 Costs shall be at rates not higher than the standard rates paid at the place of the Project, except with prior approval of the Owner.